ItaiPendler/cpr-welcome/Installations.md

 ### Installations

+Please Try [this](https://github.com/ItaiPendler/PC-Setup-Script), you need to download everything there and run the chocolaty.bat with admin privleges

 1. ### [Office 365](https://www.office.com)
 * Click **Install Office** and choose the first option from the drop-down
 * Then follow the installation instructions (Give it time)